TL;DR

 Myth 3: "I'm young and healthy, I don't need it."
 Reality: This guide is written for you.
 The statistics show that illness and accidents are no respecters of age.
 The entire point of insurance is to lock in a low premium while you are young and healthy, protecting yourself against a future that is, by its very nature, unpredictable.

 Myth 4: "I have savings."
 Reality: How long would your savings last if your £3,000 monthly income stopped tomorrow?
 A £30,000 savings pot would be gone in less than a year.
-Insurance provides a benefit worth hundreds of thousands of pounds for a small monthly premium, a level of protection savings can never match. (illustrative estimate)
+Insurance provides a benefit worth hundreds of thousands of pounds for a small monthly premium, a level of protection savings can generally not match. (illustrative estimate)

 Your Family's Future is Not a Game of Chance